Arman-Keyoumarsi/terraform-vsphere-vm/README.md

-Active Development of this module has been transferred to [Terraform-VMWare-Modules](https://github.com/Terraform-VMWare-Modules/terraform-vsphere-vm)
+:warning: Active Development of this module has been transferred to [Terraform-VMWare-Modules](https://github.com/Terraform-VMWare-Modules/terraform-vsphere-vm)
+:warning:

 # Terraform vSphere Module